Sorry, you need to enable JavaScript to visit this website.

 • How should I allocate my investments within these accounts?

 You can use online financial tools to get you on track.
 For example, the Empower Retirement Planner is an interactive tool that can help you with all aspects of retirement financial planning.
+Additionally, because of the importance of these questions, you may decide to work with a financial planner to answer them.

 Determine retirement spending needs

-Setting realistic spending expectations is key to making sure you have enough money to cover your retirement.
+Setting realistic spending expectations is key to help make sure you have enough money to cover your retirement.
 An often-cited estimate is that you will need about 70% to 80% of your pre-retirement annual income for a comfortable retirement, but depending on your personal lifestyle you may need more or less.

 By aiming for closer to 100% of your pre-retirement expenses, you’ll be more prepared for the rising costs that can come during retirement, which may include healthcare expenses, travel, hobbies, a new home, or paying for your child’s college education.
 Accurate retirement spending goals help in the planning process as more spending in the future requires additional savings today.

-As life expectancy increases, you’ll also need to consider how living a long life could impact your retirement.1 How much would you need to save to ensure you won’t outlive your savings?
+As life expectancy increases, you’ll also need to consider how living a long life could impact your retirement.
+How much would you need to save to help ensure you won’t outlive your savings?
 How much would you need in the event of unexpected late-retirement medical costs?
 What role might life insurance play in your estate planning?

-Retirement planning is a multistep process that evolves over time.
+Retirement planning is a multi-step process that evolves over time.
 You may want to update your retirement plan annually to align with changing circumstances, accounting for early, middle, and late retirement expenses and activities.

 Take healthcare expenses into consideration